-Beware Of Misclassifying Workers As "Independent Contractors"
+Beware of Misclassifying Workers As Independent Contractors

-Publication 6.01.13
+Publication 9.09.13

-If your workforce includes "contract employees," "freelancers", "casual workers", or independent contractors by any other name you should seriously analyze whether such workers should be recategorized as employees.
-The risks of not properly classifying workers can be substantial and include having to pay backpay, liquidated damages, unpaid taxes, penalties, interest, accounting and attorneys' fees.
-In addition to these economic risks, other risks can include interference with ongoing operations and harm to an employer's reputation.
+If your workforce includes contract employees, freelancers, casual workers or independent contractors by any other title, you should seriously analyze whether such workers should be recategorized as employees.
+The risks of not properly classifying workers can be substantial and include having to ante up back pay, liquidated damages, unpaid taxes, penalties, interest, accounting and attorneys' fees.
+In addition to these economic risks, other negative consequences can include interference with ongoing operations and harm to an employer's reputation.

 The IRS and the U.S. Department of Labor (USDOL) are cracking down on the misclassification of workers as independent contractors.
 These agencies have entered into agreements with more than 14 states to coordinate enforcement efforts.
-This government activity is intended to increase collection of taxes and compliance with applicable laws.
+This government activity is intended to increase compliance with applicable laws and boost collection of taxes.

 USDOL calls its increased enforcement activities its "Misclassification Initiative."
-USDOL has hired more than 300 new enforcement officers as part of this Initiative.
+The agency has hired more than 300 new enforcement officers as part of this initiative.
 These efforts have produced significant results, including:

-- Recovery of more than \$2.9 million from a government contractor in Vermont and some of its sub-contractors: - Recovery of more than \$1.3 million from multiple employers in the restaurant industry in Boston; - A judgment for \$1.3 million against a nationwide provider of directory assistance services; and - A judgment for \$1,075,000 against a Kentucky-based cable installer; and - Recovery of \$105,000 from a Texas employer that considered workers independent contractors for their first 90 days with the company;
+- Recovery of more than \$2.9 million from a government contractor in Vermont and some of its subcontractors - Recovery of more than \$1.3 million from multiple employers in the restaurant industry in Boston - A judgment for \$1.3 million against a nationwide provider of directory assistance services - A judgment for \$1,075,000 against a Kentucky-based cable installer - Recovery of \$105,000 from a Texas employer that considered workers independent contractors for their first 90 days with the company

-USDOL claims that in the past two years it has collected almost \$10 million in backpay for more than 11,400 workers as part of this initiative.
-Other USDOL misclassification investigations are underway across the country.
+USDOL claims that in the past two years it has collected nearly \$10 million in back pay for more than 11,400 workers as part of this initiative.
+Other USDOL misclassification investigations are under way across the country.

-The IRS and many states also increased internal funding to hire enforcement officers and tout similar successes.
+The IRS and many similar state agencies also increased internal funding to hire enforcement officers and tout similar successes.

 In addition to government actions, private misclassification lawsuits are making their way through the nation's courts.
-Some involve a challenge to non-employee status brought by just one claimant.
-Others are being pressed by many individuals who join their allegations together in a complaint brought as an FLSA "collective action", as a class action under another law, or as both.
-Some of these claims will succed, while some won't, but all will require employers to divert time and resources to the battle.
+Some involve a challenge to perpendicular status brought by just one claimant Copyright © 2025 Fisher Phillips LLP.
+All Rights Reserved. the nation's courts.
+Some involve a chattenge to nonemptoyee status brought by just one claimant.

+Others are being pressed by many individuals who join their allegations together in a complaint brought as a Fair Labor Standards Act collective action, as a class action under another law or as both.
+Some of these claims will succeed, while some won't, but all will require employers to divert time and resources to the battle.

-No single test exits for determining whether a worker is an "employee" or an independent contractor.
-This area of the law is quite tricky because the relevant legal test depends upon which law is being applied.
-For example, income tax, workers' compensation, unemployment compensation, equal opportunity, wage and hour, labor relations and leave laws all have their own tests for who is an "employee" and who is not.
+No single test exists for determining whether a worker is an employee or an independent contractor.
+This area of the law is quite tricky because the relevant legal test depends on which law is being applied.
+For example, income tax, workers' compensation, unemployment compensation, equal opportunity, wage and hour, labor relations and leave laws all have their own tests for who is an employee and who is not.
 State and federal laws can also differ.
-It is even possible for a worker to be an "employee" under one law while an "independent contractor" under another law.
+It is even possible for a worker to be an employee under one law while an independent contractor under another law.